Peroxide-based tooth whiteners.

-Studies have shown that after a wait period of 2 to 3 weeks provides an opportunity for the oxygen to dissipate.
-After this point, a normal-strength bond can be created with tooth enamel returns to normal values.
+Studies have shown that allowing a wait period of 2 to 3 weeks provides an opportunity for the oxygen to dissipate.
+After this point, a normal-strength bond can be created.

 iii) Affects on color.

 It's possible for peroxide whiteners to have a lightening effect on the color of existing white fillings (dental composite restorations).

 - If this effect does take place, it's only marginal.

 - This is the exception, not the rule.

 In the vast majority of cases, bleaching treatments will have no effect on the color of the person's white fillings.

 iv) Other white dental materials.

 b) "Silver" (amalgam) fillings.

 Laboratory studies have demonstrated that exposing dental amalgam (the metal used to make "silver" fillings) to peroxide triggers the release of mercury and silver.

 - This effect can take place for up to 80 hours after the exposure.

 This process may be more likely to take place with newer restorations (it may be inhibited by dental biofilms that have built up as a coating on older ones).
 And for this reason, your dentist may want to delay starting your whitening treatments if a number of new amalgam restorations have recently been placed.

 ii) Tarnish / Greening.

 Amalgam fillings have the potential to tarnish, or possibly develop a green tint, when subjected to whitening treatments.
 This effect is more likely with higher peroxide concentration and longer treatment durations.

 For this reason, fillings in teeth that hold an especially prominent position in a smile are often replaced with white ones before the bleaching process is begun.

 C) Dental cements.

 Studies have shown that dental cements may be partially eroded or stained by peroxide whiteners.
 However the clinical importance of this effect has yet to be demonstrated.